What is it?

-This is by far the commonest cause of dry eyes.
+This is by far the most common cause of dry eyes.
 It results from meibomian gland dysfunction, a type of blepharitis.
 There is adequate tear production but the tears evaporate quickly.
 Successful treatments target the oil glands in the eyelid.
-These include short courses of medium strength steroid eye drops and a three month courses of doxycycline tablets.
-Most patients also benefit from warm compresses and omega-3 supplements.
+These include short courses of medium strength steroid eye drops and a three month course of Doxycycline tablets.
+Most patients also benefit from warm compresses and Omega-3 supplements.
 Meibomian Gland Expression can also be very helpful.

 Secretive tear dysfunction (STD)

 Some patients do not make enough of the watery component of the tears.
 This is much less common and is often associated with conditions that affect other parts of the body, such as rheumatoid arthritis and Sjogren’s Syndrome.
 Patients with STD are usually treated with tear supplements and low dose steroid eye drops.
 Some patients need to use serum eye drops, made from their own, or donated blood.

 This is the rarest type of “Dry Eye”.
 In these patients the eyelids fail to spread an adequate layer of tears evenly across the eye.
 Poor lid function after a stroke or Bell’s Palsy are two examples of DTS.
 Eyelid surgery is often required.

 How is it diagnosed?

 The diagnosis of Dry Eye is made by assessing a patient’s symptoms, looking for characteristic changes on the surface of the eye and performing a few simple tests.